alvis/presetter/packages/presetter/README.md

 ---

-## Customisation
+## Customization

-Presetter support customisation in two ways.
+Presetter support customization in two ways.

-#### Preset Customisation
+#### Preset Customization

-If your preset support customisation, you can supply the customisation parameter via the `config` field in `.presetterrc`. e.g. For [presetter-preset-essentials](https://github.com/alvis/presetter/tree/master/packages/preset-essentials), you can adding an expression to `.gitignore` with the following in `.presetterrc`:
+If your preset support customization, you can supply the customization parameter via the `config` field in `.presetterrc`. e.g. For [presetter-preset-essentials](https://github.com/alvis/presetter/tree/master/packages/preset-essentials), you can adding an expression to `.gitignore` with the following in `.presetterrc`:

 ```json